artfuldog/gophkeeper/README.md

 - Server address
 - Secret key
 - E-mail
+- Working mode
 - Show sensitive (when enabled all item's value is shown by default, when disabled sensitive data is hidden)
 - CA certificate path - path to custom CA root certificate in case server's certificate is signed by unknown authority of self-signed certificates used.

+### Working mode
+Client supports two working mode:
+- Server
+- Local

+In server mode secret items is stored only on server, all operations with operations require server response.
+In case of server failure client will lose access to all operations to item, including reading.

+In local mode secret items also stored locally (also encrypted).
+Reading secret items available in case of server failure.
+This allows reduce traffic between client and server.

+However, for security purposes client will have no access to locally encrypted items without encryption key from server.
+Thus initial login is required to gain access to private data.

+### Installation
+Pre-complied executable for Windows, Linux and MacOS are available on [Releases page](https://github.com/artfuldog/gophkeeper/releases).
+No additional software required.

+### Basic processes

 **First time setup and user registration process:**